Presidency of Ulysses S. Grant: Liberian-Grebo war

+Mexican border raids

+At the close of Grant's second term in office, Fish had to contend with Indian raids on the Mexican border, due to a lack of law enforcement over the U.S.–Mexican border.
+The problem would escalate during the Hayes administration, under Fish's successor William Evarts.

-Native American affairs
+Native American policy

 Under Grant's Peace policy, wars between settlers, the federal army, and the American Indians had been decreasing from 101 per year in 1869 to a low of 15 per year in 1875.
-However, the discovery of gold in the Black Hills of the Dakota Territory and the completion of the Northern Pacific Railway, threatened to unravel Grant's Indian policy, as white settlers encroached upon native land to mine for gold.
+However, the discovery of gold in the Black Hills of the Dakota Territory and the completion of the Northern Pacific Railway threatened to unravel Grant's Indian policy, as white settlers encroached upon native land to mine for gold.
+In 1874, Grant issued an executive order that shrank the size of the reservations of the Blackfeet, Gros Ventre, Sioux, and Assiniboine, in response to ranchers' demands for more land.

 In his second term of presidential office, Grant's fragile Peace policy came apart.
 Major General Edward Canby was killed in the Modoc War.
 Indian wars per year jumped up to 32 in 1876 and remained at 43 in 1877.
 One of the highest casualty Indian battles that took place in American history was at the Battle of Little Bighorn in 1876.
-Indian war casualties in Montana went from 5 in 1875, to 613 in 1876 and 436 in 1877.
+Indian war casualties in Montana went from 5 in 1875, to 613 in 1876, and 436 in 1877.

 Modoc War

 In January 1873, Grant's Native American peace policy was challenged.
 Two weeks after Grant was elected for a second term, fighting broke out between the Modocs and settlers near the California-Oregon border.
 The Modocs, led by Captain Jack, killed 18 white settlers and then found a strong defensive position.
-Grant ordered General Sherman not to attack the Indians but settle matters peacefully with a commission.
+Grant ordered General Sherman not to attack the Indians but to settle matters peacefully with a commission.
 Sherman then sent Major General Edward Canby, but Captain Jack killed him.
 Reverend Eleazar Thomas, a Methodist minister, was also killed.
 Alfred B. Meacham, an Indian Agent, was severely wounded.
 The murders shocked the nation, and Sherman wired to have the Modocs exterminated.
 Grant overruled Sherman; Captain Jack was executed, and the remaining 155 Modocs were relocated to the Quapaw Agency in the Indian Territory.
 This episode and the Great Sioux War undermined public confidence in Grant's peace policy, according to historian Robert M. Utley.
 During the peace negotiations between Brig.
-Gen. Edward Canby and the Modoc tribal leaders, there were more Indians in the tent then had been agreed upon.
-As the Indians grew more hostile, Captain Jack, said "I talk no more." and shouted "All ready."
+Gen. Edward Canby and the Modoc tribal leaders, there were more Indians in the tent than had been agreed upon.
+As the Indians grew more hostile, Captain Jack said, "I talk no more," and shouted, "All ready."
 Captain Jack drew his revolver and fired directly into the head of Gen Canby.
 Brig.
 Gen Canby was the highest-ranking officer to be killed during the Indian Wars that took place from 1850 to 1890.
 Alfred Meacham, who survived the massacre, defended the Modocs who were put on trial.